 BuzzFeed and Zippo worked together to create this ASMR video of the sounds of a lighter “clicking” open and closed.
 This is a great use of marketing for Zippo customers to connect the recognizable sound of the lighter and create a sensory memory.

 Ikea shows off its “college collection” in its 25-minute long video showing off dorm furniture.
 Its caption says, “Relax with IKEA dorm solutions — or let IKEA dorm solutions relax you in our new oddly satisfying ASMR video.”
 The video has more than 3 million views as of this writing!

 Get in on the ASMR Video Trend

-If you are a brand who wants to get in on the ASMR trend, give it a try!
-After all, video content should be a part of every company’s marketing strategy in 2021.
+If you are a brand that wants to get in on the ASMR trend, give it a try!
+After all, video content should be a part of every company’s marketing strategy in 2023.
 ASMR services might be the answer for your business.

 What pleasing sound in your business or industry might make a good video?
 We are experts on ASMR for Chicago companies and companies located elsewhere.
 Contact SEO Design Chicago’s professional videographers for help creating your very own ASMR video for YouTube.